Soulemane12/SafeWalk/README.md

 - **Estimated Travel Time & Distance:** Get clear information about your planned journey.
 - **Responsive UI:** The application adapts to different screen sizes for a seamless mobile and desktop experience.
 - **Custom Markers:** Distinct visual markers for start and end locations.
+- **AI Route Assistant:** Get real-time guidance and safety recommendations from an AI assistant while planning your route.

 ## Technologies Used